hilbix/tino/blog/20240229-susi-under-attack.md

 Hence I now try to find a way to do it everything differently.

 - Perhaps I am able to bring up the host
+  - (Update: I think this is futile.
+I will probably decommission the host soon.)
 - Perhaps I am able to access ZFS safely
+  - (Update: I was able to do so)

 I do not know .. yet.

+> Update: I am still curious why it does not boot.
+But no time for this ..

 ## 2024-02-29 17:00 UTC